 The idea back in the 1950s was to shore up the banks with large old boats that were towed across the river with a tug that then detached itself from them near the shore.
 The old vessels then carried on into the bank.
 They were allowed to fill up with silt and water to kept them in position.
-Some also had holes cut into them to help the process as the river Severn has the second largest tidal range in the world at 48 feet, although I think it’s probably a little less at Purton as the river is so wide.
+Some also had holes cut into them to help the process as the River Severn has the second largest tidal range in the world at 48 feet.

 The old vessels were a mix of old Severn trows, some concrete barges that were built in Newcastle and various others.